Obama in campaign mode on swing-state jobs tour

 Obama, whose re-election may hinge on his ability to spur hiring, is pressing Republicans back in Washington to pass his $447 billion jobs package in "bite-size pieces" after they shot it down as a whole in Congress last week.

-Republicans, who see Obama's plan as laden with wasteful spending and job-killing tax hikes on wealthier Americans, say the Democratic president is playing electoral gamesmanship.
+Republicans, who see Obama's plan as laden with wasteful spending and job-killing tax hikes on wealthier Americans, have accused the Democratic president of electoral gamesmanship.

-"As the only person elected to represent every American, the president should speak for all Americans, especially in times of crisis, not divide them for short-term partisan political gain," said top Senate Republican Mitch McConnell.

 CAMPAIGN MODE